-Cleanthony Early, who left during the second half with an apparent ankle injury but returned, tallied 12 points and seven boards, while Van Vleet added 12 points for Wichita State, which knocked off top-ranked and No. 1 Gonzaga last weekend.
+Cleanthony Early, who left during the second half with an apparent ankle injury but returned, tallied 12 points and seven boards, while Van Vleet added 12 points for Wichita State, which knocked off top-ranked and top-seeded Gonzaga last weekend.

 Deshaun Thomas missed three of his first 12 shots, but finished with 23 points for the Buckeyes (29-8), who came up a game shy of reaching their second straight Final Four.